davidjungermann/config/README.md

 # config
-Configs for quick setup of Mac OS machine
+Brew and other configs for quick setup of Mac OS machine